kuzhao/kuzhao.github.io/content/azurelab/How_to_send_receive_event_AzureEH.md

 * In practical scenario, a more dynamic mechanism would be necessary to handle partition listening/reception

 ### Sample logs
-Check [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/terminalLog) for a detailed send/recv running log.
+Check [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/terminalLog) for detailed send/recv logs.

 ### EventHub metrics
 You should be able to see up and down in metric chart, Overview of EH namespace blade through AzurePortal.
 Refer to snapshot [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/EHmetrics.png) for an example.